Gonron/Databases-for-Developers/README.md

 ## SQL Database

 ### 13. What is called relational data model?
-Which are the model’s components?What is the difference between relation and relationship?
+Which are the model’s components?
+What is the difference between relation and relationship?
 Which are the properties of a relationship?

 ### 14. Which mathematical theory staysbehind the relational data models?Which theoretical terms are used for describing the model and its components?